 Compare Robert Walters vs Facebook BETASee how working at Robert Walters vs. Facebook compares on a variety of workplace factors.
 By comparing employers on employee ratings, salaries, reviews, pros/cons, job openings and more, you'll feel one step ahead of the rest.
 All salaries and reviews are posted by employees working at Robert Walters vs. Facebook.
 Learn more about each company and apply to jobs near you.

-- Robert Walters scored higher in 5 areas: Career Opportunities, Senior Management, CEO Approval, % Recommend to a friend and Positive Business Outlook.
+- Robert Walters scored higher in 4 areas: Career Opportunities, CEO Approval, % Recommend to a friend and Positive Business Outlook.

 - Facebook scored higher in 3 areas: Overall Rating, Compensation & Benefits and Work-life balance.

-- Both tied in 1 area: Culture & Values.
+- Both tied in 2 areas: Senior Management and Culture & Values.